Energy Consumption Regression Analysis.

 • Opportunities may rise in 2026 if productivity-driven growth leads to better-paying jobs.

-Excel based data analysis & interactive dashboard: Canadian Economy 2024-2026 - VERSION II
+Canadian Economy 2024-2026 - VERSION II.

 The following is a real case where a client requested a custom dashboard design.
 The client also wanted to be provided key observations & trends.
 Finally they wanted a summary of implications from the analysis of key trends.